Skip to main content

 • Theoretical debates relating to the causes of crime.

-• Debates around current issues, for example gender, crime and justice, ethnicity and justice, the regulation of drugs, and role of prisons within the criminal justice system.
+• Debates around current issues, for example gender, crime and justice, ethnicity and justice, violence, and role of prisons within the criminal justice system.

 Learning Outcomes